 - The oil from Borage seeds is highly valued and plants are now commercially cultivated for skin care products and other items.
 It’s one of my favourite go-to ingredients for use in my own products.

 - If you see some of your flowers are pink, then there is likely a deficiency in your soil.
-Below is a photo I took a couple of years ago.
-This is common, I’ve since discovered, when Borage is growing in dry, gravelly soil.
+Below is a photo from a couple of years ago.
+I’ve since discovered this is a common site if Borage is growing in dry, gravelly soil.
 To fix this, simply add some triple-mix or compost.
-However, the pink is actually quite pretty, and Borage may even offer white flowers from time to time.
+The pink is actually quite pretty, and Borage may even offer white flowers from time to time.

 2 thoughts on “Borage – Borago officinalis – A true blue addition to any garden”

 Interesting!
 I have heard of borage and also have heard of the oil I think now I will try to grow some.
 Thanks for the advice on how to do that.